-Mary might have chosen to re-visit Jesus's tomb “with spices” (to mix with water) in order “to anoint” Jesus's body.1
+After seeing Jesus's body laid in the tomb, Mary might have chosen to visit it again “with spices” (to mix with water) in order “to anoint” Jesus's body.

 Mary would anticipate that the stench of Jesus's rotting corpse would be overwhelming by Easter morning.1

-• …Mary knew that aromatic spices had been put on Jesus's body1
+• …Mary knew that aromatic spices had been put on Jesus's body3

-Mary would at no point fail to notice that she could not move the massive blocking-stone at Jesus's tomb.[See evidence and response]1 This would obviously be relevant because, in conjunction with other reasons, Mary's knowing Jesus's tomb was sealed would be sufficient to deter her from visiting it.
+Mary would notice beforehand that she could not move the massive blocking-stone at Jesus's tomb by herself.[See evidence and response]1 This would obviously be relevant because, in conjunction with other reasons, Mary's knowing Jesus's tomb was sealed would be sufficient to deter her from visiting it.

 ◦ Christopher Bryan (NT professor at Sewanee): “…if there were any reminiscence behind Mark's story [16:2-4], we would surely need to admit that Mary of Magdala and her companions will hardly have been the first or last people in the history of the world to have been moved by strong emotion to attempt something without knowing how they were going to do it, or even without noticing until the last minute an obvious difficulty.”
 [The Resurrection of the Messiah (Oxford, 2011), 76.]So if the prior probability is higher that Mary would notice before setting off, it need not be that much higher (i.e. the argument here is not particularly strong, contra Brown, The Death of the Messiah, 1311.).